Sean 'Diddy' Combs acquitted of most serious charges, convicted of prostitution-related offenses

 “I love you, Mom," he added.

-His relatives applauded him and his lawyers as he was led out of court.
+His relatives applauded him and his lawyers, some of whom had tears in their eyes, as he was led out of court.

-Combs has been behind bars since his arrest in September.
-His lawyers argued that the acquittal on the most serious counts changed the legal landscape enough that he should get bail.
+There's no date yet for sentencing, when the judge will decide on Combs' punishment for the prostitution conviction.

 Verdict follows weeks of harrowing testimony